Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 **Choi, Jeongho** and Seongjoon Ahn.
 “Alternative Democratic Visions or Diffuse Dissatisfaction?
 Rethinking Populist Supporters’ Conceptions of Democracy.”

+Ma, Haofeng and **Jeongho Choi**.
+“The Deceptiveness of Presidential Personas: The Gap Between Spontaneous and Formal Personality Traits and Its Impact on Political Trust.”
+(Corresponding)

 ## Working papers
-Ma, Haofeng and **Jeongho Choi**.
-“The Deceptiveness of Presidential Personas: The Gap Between Spontaneous and Formal Leadership Traits and Its Impact on Political Trust.”
-(Corresponding; Accepted for inclusion in *The Year in C-SPAN Research* by Purdue University Press)

 **Choi, Jeongho** and Haofeng Ma.
 "Support Which Democracy?
 Liberal Democracy, Guardianship Democracy, and Democratic Backsliding." (*Ready for Submission*)

 Ahn, Seongjoon and **Jeongho Choi**.
 "Democratic Backsliding as Political Information: How the News Media Transforms its Portrayal of Democracy Over Time."
 (Corresponding; *Ready for Submission*; Received *Best Graduate Student Conference Paper*, Dept of Poli Sci, Univ of Iowa)